ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 In general, it isn't possible to add more than one of each kind of verb or method to the controller.
-Thus, when posting recurrence patterns to the web service, one controller is required for each recurrence pattern, resulting in controllers such as DailyEveryNthDayController, DailyEveryWeekdayController.
+Thus, when posting recurrence patterns to the web service, one controller is required for each recurrence pattern, resulting in controllers such as DailyEveryNthDayController and DailyEveryWeekdayController.